gitlabhq/terraform-provider-gitlab/website/docs/d/user.html.markdown

 * `email` - The e-mail address of the user.

-* `id` - The unique id assigned to the user by the GitLab server.
+* `id` - The unique id assigned to the user by the gitlab server.